-The following manual describes the installation, maintenance and configurations concerning members of the DES-3010F/G / DES-3018 / DES-3026.
-These four switches are identical in configurations and very similar in basic hardware and consequentially, most of the information in this manual will be universal to the total group of Switches.
+The following manual describes the installation, maintenance and configurations concerning members of the DES-3010F/DES-3010F/DES-3010G/DES-3018/DES-3026 Switch group.
+These switches are identical in configurations and very similar in basic hardware and consequentially, most of the information in this manual will be universal to the total group of Switches.
 Corresponding screen pictures of the web manager may be taken from any one of these switches but the configuration will be identical, except for varying port counts.
-For the remainder of this document, we will refer to the DES-3018 as the switch in question for examples, configurations and explanations.
+For the remainder of this document, we will refer primarily to the DES-3018 as the switch in question for examples, configurations and explanations.